colllten/Find-a-Boiler/README.md

 The user's specified string is compared to every user's username to see if it contains that string.
 If true, it adds it to the window, and a button next to their name to take the user to that profile.
 ###Server.java:
+Handles all the incoming clients and spawns a thread for each of them.
 ###ServerWorker.java:
+Takes care of what the client requests and works with that client individually.
 ###SettingsFrame.java:
+Allows the user to edit most of their account's details and has the same error-handling as the registration frame to ensure the user has correctly formatted their credentials.
 ###User.java:
+Defines what makes up a user.
+They must have a full name, email, birth year, username, password, and so on.
 # Testing done for each class:
 ### General note:
 For all the classes marked with a "~", the only method